 Day 9 Travel to Lhasa following the mighty Brahmaputra River.
 Return to the 4-star St. Regis Hotel for overnight.
 Princess Wencheng performance.
 (B, L, D)

-Day 11 Optional scenic Everest flight (bookable locally approx. $250).
-Visit Patan’s and Kathmandu’s Durbar Squares, explore Swayambhunath stupa (Monkey Temple) and enjoy a rickshaw ride in Thamel.
+Day 13 Visit Patan’s and Kathmandu’s Durbar squares, explore Swayambhunath stupa and enjoy a rickshaw ride in Thamel.
 (B, D)

-Day 13 Fly to Paro.
+Day 15 Fly to Paro.
 Transfer to Thimphu for two nights at the 3-star Hotel River View.
-The most unusual of capital cities is home to Bhutan’s royal family and the seat of government.
-Visit the National Memorial Chorten and Gagyel Lhundrup.
+Visit the National Memorial Chorten.
 (B, L, D)

-Day 15 Drive through Dochu La Pass to Punakha for two night stay at the 3-star YT Hotel.
+Day 17 Drive over Dochu La Pass to Nalanda Buddhist Institute, enjoy lunch with the monks and learn of their education and lifestyle.
+Continue to Punakha for a two night stay at the 3-star YT Hotel.
 Visit Punakha Dzong, the coronation venue for Bhutan’s kings.
 Evening exploration of the town.
 (B, L, D)

-Day 17 Travel to Paro for two nights at the 3-star Olathang Hotel.
-Drive to the north end of the valley for views of Ta Dzong, continue to Rinpung Dzong and the 7th century Kyichu Lhakhang temple.
+Day 19 Travel to Paro for two nights at the 3-star Olathang Hotel.
+Drive to the north end of the valley to visit the National Museum at Ta Dzong, continue to Rinpung Dzong and the 7th century Kyichu Lhakhang temple.
 (B, L, D)

-Day 18 Travel by road and on foot to Taktsang Monastery, known as the Tiger’s Nest.
+Day 20 By road and on foot to Taktsang Monastery, known as Tiger’s Nest.
 Evening family home visit.
 (B, L, D)

-Day 19 Fly to Delhi, overnight at the 5-star Taj Palace Hotel, Farewell dinner.
+Day 21 Fly to Delhi, overnight at the 5-star Taj Palace Hotel.
+Farewell dinner.
 (B, D)

 A modern 4-star hotel, close to Tian An Men Square and the Forbidden Square.
 Restaurant, bar, gym and WiFi (free).
 216 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.